 Green smoothies…love them or hate them our Nutritional Therapist, Catherine Jeans, has some tips on making the best green smoothie ever!

 Some people love them, some people hate them BUT green smoothies are packed full with nutritious ingredients and generally low in carbs, as long as you’re watching the fruit content.
 Here I’m going to tell you about the secret to a delicious green smoothie, and my favourite green smoothie recipe (which even my children will drink!).
-By the way, if you want to clean up your diet and do a sugar detox, then how about registering your interest for my next 30 day Sugar Detox programme?
-It will be back by popular demand in April!
+By the way, if you want to clean up your diet and do a sugar detox, then how about trying the 30 day Sugar Detox online course?

 Top 3 tips for a delicious and nutritious green smoothie